David-OConnor/pyflow/README.md

 Misc:
-- `pypackage new projname` - Create a directory containing the basics for a project: a readme, pyproject.toml, and directory for source code.
+- `pypackage new projname` - Create a directory containing the basics for a project: a readme, pyproject.toml, and directory for source code
 - `pypackage list` - Run `pip list` in the environment
+- `pypackage version` - Get the current version of this tool
+- `pypackage help` Get help, including a list of available commands

 ## Why?